-For many people with eye cancer, treatment may remove or destroy the cancer.
+For many people with eye cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
+You may be relieved to finish treatment, but find it hard not to worry about cancer the growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
-But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this.
+But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
+Our document Living With Uncertainty: The Fear of Cancer Recurrence, has more about this.

 Follow-up after treatment of uveal (eye) melanoma

-Following treatment, your doctor will most likely want to see you fairly often (every couple of months or so) at first.
+Your doctor will most likely want to see you fairly often (every couple of months or so) at first.
 The time between visits may get longer if you are not having any problems.
 During these doctor visits, you might get:

 Follow-up exams and tests are also important for people who have had an eye removed, because melanomas can still sometimes recur in the area around the eye or in distant parts of the body.

 Physical exams are usually done about every 3 months for the first few years after treatment.
 Other tests might include lumbar punctures (spinal taps) to look for lymphoma cells in the cerebrospinal fluid and MRI scans of the brain to look for recurrence or metastasis.